AdaRoseCannon/adarosecannon.github.io/_posts/2017-07-19-being-fast-and-light-using-binary-data-to-optimise-libraries-on-the-client-and-the-server.md

 ---
 layout: post
-title: "Being fast and light: Using binary data to optimise libraries on the client and the server."
+title: "[Guide] Being fast and light: Using binary data to optimise libraries on the client and the server."
-description: "The Web has Native support for parsing and editing Binary data.
-This can be very efficient for example this is how I sync the state of 170 Virtual Reality users in the same venue without bringing down the network."
+description: 'The Web has Native support for parsing and editing Binary data.
+This can be very efficient for example this is how I sync the state of 170 Virtual Reality users in the same venue without bringing down the network.'
 categories: Blog
 author: Ada Rose Cannon
-star: 0
+star: 1
 ---

 # Being fast and light: Using binary data to optimise libraries on the client and the server.